jirihofman/lerna-poc/app/packages/snap/README.md

 ```

 ## npm package
 This should be available for downloading.
+Need to use registry and `GH_TOKEN`.